This article is a companion piece to this video

 When is an Independent Contractor not an Independent Contractor?

-There is another issue surrounding the independent contractor defense, and it does not apply only in specific situations.
+There is another issue surrounding the independent contractor defense..
 The question always arises whether the tortfeasor in question is, in fact, an independent contractor.
 Just because an employer gives a worker that title does not necessarily mean it is accurate.

 In general, an employer exercises much more control over an employee than an independent contractor, and there are a number of balancing tests to determine whether or not a worker truly qualifies as an independent contractor.
 To make this determination, there are several such balancing tests used throughout the country, including: